 Marvel’s reluctance to let a woman take the spotlight has actually become an awkward running onscreen gag, with characters in past installments saying “It’s about time” (or “about damn time” ) regarding equal time for heroines — a goal that seems perpetually just over the horizon.
 I want to see more heroine-led pictures, but cheering for Captain Marvel because it stars a woman is like Christians cheering every faith-based film that comes along: It’s settling for too little.
 At the same time, anti-feminist backlash against the film seems disconnected from reality.
 For a Marvel movie, Black Panther had some provocative themes; Captain Marvel really doesn’t.

 Annette Bening and Lashana Lynch have key roles as important figures in Carol’s life, and there are references to the obstacles female Air Force pilots faced in the past, but it’s all flashback and allusion.
 I can easily imagine being bored by Captain Marvel, but anyone who takes offense or umbrage at its innocuous girl-power theme can be offended by anything.

+There are two kinds of people I can imagine enjoying Captain Marvel about as much as I did: people who know almost everything about the Marvel Cinematic Universe and people who know next to nothing.
 If you know nothing, you may enjoy it for what it is without comparing it to anything else.
 If you know everything, then perhaps it is a must-see and you can geek out about everything from Clark Gregg’s Coulson being back to what that cat does in the post-credits sequence.